 The soup is great all on its own, but adding a few garnishes makes it just a little more special:

 - I made some Gruyere toasts to go on the side.
 Just slice a baguette, top each slice with shredded Gruyere cheese and pop them under the broiler for a few minutes.
-Or try some Parmesan crostini.
+Or try some Parmesan crostini or some plain croutons.

 - For the soup, a drizzle of cream along with a sprinkling of grated Gruyere (or parm if that’s your choice) and fresh parsley adds a nice flavor, freshness and texture.
 Not to mention it’s purty.

-I hope you love this acorn squash soup!
+I hope you love this acorn squash soup recipe!
 It’s perfect for fall 🍂

 This roasted acorn squash soup is a cozy fall soup.
 Roasting brings out the natural sweetness of the squash and it’s then simmered into a creamy soup flavored with herbs.
 I like to serve this soup with toasted bread on the side.